rollup/rollup-plugin-node-resolve/README.md

       // – see https://github.com/rollup/rollup-plugin-commonjs
       main: true,  // Default: true

-      // if there's something your bundle requires that you DON'T
-      // want to include, add it to 'skip'.
-Local and relative imports
-      // can be skipped by giving the full filepath.
-E.g.,
-      // `path.resolve('src/relative-dependency.js')`
-      skip: [ 'some-big-dependency' ],  // Default: []

       // some package.json files have a `browser` field which
       // specifies alternative files to load for people bundling
       // for the browser.
 If that's you, use this option, otherwise